 Mixing up box numbers, bank branches closing, boxes being misplaced due to being moved to a different location, etc. are all possible common situations.
 You're trusting the bank and each and every person who works there.
-You're trusting them to not only protect your box, but also not make an mistake.
+You're trusting them to not only protect your box, but also not make a mistake or betray you.
 Remember, someone doesn't need to physically steal your seed words, they can simply take a picture and you wouldn't know the wiser.

 And remember, items in a safety deposit box are not insured.
 So if the bank messes up, you're out of luck (whether its your fault or not).